rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### Outputs

 - An `#[offload]` rustc-builtin-macro which makes a function definition known to the LLVM offloading backend.
+  - [x] Made a PR to enable LLVM's offloading runtime backend.
+  - [ ] Merge the offload macro frontend
+  - [ ] Merge the offload Middle-end

 - An `offload!([GPU1, GPU2, TPU1], foo(x, y,z));` macro (placeholder name) which will execute function `foo` on the specified devices.

 - An `#[autodiff]` rustc-builtin-macro which differentiates a given function.
+  - [x] Merge the Autodiff macro frontend
+  - [x] Merge the Autodiff Enzyme backend
+  - [ ] Merge the Autodiff Middle-end

 - A `#[batching]` rustc-builtin-macro which fuses N function calls into one call, enabling better vectorization.